Skip to main content

 Frequently Asked Questions

-Armored Brigade II is a strategy game.
+Armored Brigade II is a tactical real-time strategy game.

 Armored Brigade II is available on PC and Windows.